ShadowCat117/antikythera_rs/README.md

 A WIP wrapper for the Wynncraft API using Rust.
 ## Notice

-I have never written an API wrapper before and this is my first project using Rust so do not expect anything to be perfect or permenant.
+I have never written an API wrapper before and this is my first project using Rust so do not expect anything to be perfect or permanent.
 I hope to implement everything the v3 API has to offer but make no promises

 ## Progress
 - [ ] Player Module